-Medical marijuana is now legal in Canada.
+Medical marijuana is now legal in Canada

 You may have considered medical marijuana as a treatment option before but you were concerned with all the unanswered questions or red tape.
 What are the requirements to become a patient?
 How do I find a doctor who supports and specializes in medical marijuana?
 Am I breaking any rules?
 We can help.

-Canrix Cannabinoid Clinic has one of Canada’s largest and most trusted networks of medical marijuana specialists helping patients gain access to Health Canada’s medical marijuana program.
+Canrix Cannabis Clinic has one of Canada’s largest and most trusted networks of medical marijuana specialists helping patients gain access to Health Canada’s medical marijuana program.
 Our dedicated team helps Canadians become official patients, assisting them at every stage of the process.

 Who is eligible for medical marijuana?